AsteriskAmpersand/Ice-Stable/README.md

   - Now reloads Wyrmstake ammo.
   - Now usable while at full ammo.
 - Step Dodge / Hop:
-  - Can now combo into Shelling attack or Quick Reload using their respective usual keybinds.
+  - Can now combo into Shelling attack, Charged Shelling attack, or Quick Reload using their respective usual keybinds.
   - Forward distance increased to 3.0m (up from 2.3m).
   - Left & Right distance changed to 2.8m & 2.8m (was 2.6m & 2.8m).